 The information in this glaze course has been written with idea of synchronising practical experiments in glaze making with the theoretical knowledge of glaze chemistry.
 This course was developed when I was teaching a glaze course in India, so I have kept out a lot of confusing detail and simplified the concepts where possible.
-During the lesson sessions additional information is given out if students require either more detail, or if a particular student’s problem requires more information.
+During the lessons additional information is given out if students require either more detail, or if a particular student’s problem requires more information.
 The analysis of materials and results is also done blackboard style and so no notes are available.

 If you intend using this information in a course please credit your source – me!